Aidar5/nattoeng/docs/source/book/18_db/example_sqlite.rst

 * Select rows from database where the key is equal to specified value

-  * in SQL values can be set by a question mark but you cannot give a column name.
+  * in SQL the values can be set by a question mark but you cannot give a column name.
 Therefore, the column name is substituted by the row formatting and the value by SQL tool.
   * Pay attention to ``(value,)`` - the tuple with one element is passed

 * The resulting information is displayed to standard output stream:

   * iterate over the results obtained and display only those fields that are in the *keys* list

 Let’s check the script.